brainly/pencil-pattern-generator/README.md

 npm run dev
 ```

-All files are served as is from `public` folder.
-Edit and go.
+All files are served from the `public` folder.
+There is no compilation stage, the project uses the web platform as the most perfect one.
+All you need to do is edit files in public folder and you're done.

 ## Deployement